6 Gifted children problems

 6 Problems at school

 2. Trouble instigating and sustaining social interaction with peers.
 It can be difficult for a gifted child to make friends.
 He or she may feel more comfortable interacting with the teacher and other adults rather than same-age peers.
-This can lead to anti-social behaviour or even bullying.
-It can help to offer a gifted child counselling on how to find common subjects to talk about and connect with others.
+This can lead to anti-social behavior or even bullying.
+It can help to offer a gifted child counseling on how to find common subjects to talk about and connect with others.
 Remind them that many children at school experience social problems and they are not alone.

 3. Emotional maturity and self-esteem.
 Giftedness can sometimes be accompanied by asynchronous development when it comes to maturity.
-This means that while the child is extremely intelligent he or she still has difficulty dealing with emotions, which can put a strain on parents and teachers when it leads to inappropriate behaviour.
+This means that while the child is extremely intelligent he or she still has difficulty dealing with emotions, which can put a strain on parents and teachers when it leads to inappropriate behavior.

 It’s crucial to remember that gifted children can be confident discussing advanced topics and engaging in conversation with adults, but they don’t always know how to interpret or make use of the information they pick up on.
-Providing coping strategies and modelling interactions can lower the risk that they will suffer negative consequences as a result of any emotional immaturity.
+Providing coping strategies and modeling interactions can lower the risk that they will suffer negative consequences as a result of any emotional immaturity.

 4. Dyslexia that affects literacy skills.
 Estimates suggest that 2-5% of school age children may be twice exceptional, meaning they are both gifted and struggle with a learning difficulty.
 Dyslexia is a different way of processing language in the brain that can cause problems sounding out words and spelling.

-Recognizing giftedness in dyslexic children is about listening to oral vocabulary, observing creativity and problem solving skills, noting a wide range of interests and advanced sense of humour and finding a general curiosity in the child and ability to learn through experience.
+Recognizing giftedness in dyslexic children is about listening to oral vocabulary, observing creativity and problem solving skills, noting a wide range of interests and advanced sense of humor and finding a general curiosity in the child and ability to learn through experience.
 Helping a child develop coping strategies is essential, as is providing resources that can build phonics knowledge and improve reading and writing ability – learn more about assisting dyslexic students in the classroom.

 6 Problems at school that can affect gifted children